refade/IoT_ARM/README.md

 -	is compressed using UPX (Ultimate Packer for Executables) or VMProtect (software used in order to obfuscate code and virtualize programs).
 -
 ######	Features related to persistence, functionality of backup information in a system, without the need to register them before.
 Our Sandbox audit if suspicious file tries to:
--	use javascript in a registry key value in regedit.
 -	create an ADS (Alternate Data Stream), NTFS feature that contains information to locate a specific file by author or title, used maliciously because as the information that is present in it does not change the characteristics of the file associated with it, transform them into an ideal option for building rootkits, because they are hidden (steganography);
--	install a self-executing in windows startup (autorun);
+-	install a self-executing in startup (autorun);
--	install a native executable to run at the beginning of windows boot.
+-	install a native executable to run at the beginning of GNU/Linux boot.

-######	Features related to Windows 7 OS (Regedit):
--	Changes in associations between file extensions and software installed on the machine (HKEY_CLASSES_ROOT);
--	Changes to the current user information (HKEY_CURRENT_USER);
--	Driver corruption (HKEY_LOCAL_MACHINE);
--	Changes in Windows appearance settings and settings made by users, such as wallpaper, screensaver, and themes (HKEY_USERS);
--	Changes in Hardware Settings (HKEY_CURRENT_CONFIG).

-######	Features related to native Windows 7 OS programs.
+######	Features related to native GNU/Linux programs.
 It is audited, during its execution, if the suspicious file tries to:
 -	allocate write and read memory for execution, usually for unpacking;
 -	identify analysis tools installed by the location of the installation of said tool;
--	detect the presence of antivirus Avast and BitDefender, through libraries (*.
-Dll file) present when these antivirus are installed;
--	identify installed antivirus products through the installation directory or registry keys;
--	modify software restriction policies for the purpose of disabling the antivirus;
--	check for known devices or windows from forensic tools and debuggers;
+-	check for known devices or GNU/Linux from forensic tools and debuggers;
 -	detect the presence of the Wine emulator;
 -	install yourself on AppInit to inject into new processes;
--	divert AppLocker through a Powershell script, running regsvr32;

-######	Features related to Windows 7 Boot OS.
+######	Features related to GNU/Linux boot.
 Audit if suspicious file tries to:

 -	modify boot configurations;
 -	install a bootkit (malicious files for the purpose of changing and infecting the master boot record of the computer) through modifications to the hard disk;
--	create office documents in the file system;
--	create a Windows executable file on the file system;
+-	create a executable file on the system;
--	create or configure registry keys with a long string of bytes, most likely to store a binary file or configure a malware;
+-	create or configure registry with a long string of bytes, most likely to store a binary file or configure a malware;
 -	create a service;
--	create a shortcut to an executable file;
--	use the Windows APIs to generate a cryptographic key;
+-	use the APIs to generate a cryptographic key;
--	generate a malicious DDE document (Dynamic Data Exchange, originally used to facilitate the transfer of data between Microsoft word and other microsoft office programs, but with its function deflected by hackers in the present time, in order to try to introduce lines of malicious code, microsoft office;
 -	erase your original disk binary;
 -	load a device driver;
 -	release and execute a binary file;
 -	remove evidence that a file has been downloaded from the Internet without the user being aware of it;
--	create files, registry keys and / or mutexes related to Fakerean Fraudtool malware;
+-	create files related to Fakerean Fraudtool malware;
--	use GetSystemMetrics, a Windows function that was originally used to collect measurements of graphics on screen, now used by hackers in conjunction with malicious Ransomware techniques;
--	create files related to the PWDump / FGDump tools, which were originally used for password management, and are used by hackers to bypass Windows security mechanisms;
 -	connect to an IP BitTorrent Bleepchat (encrypted chat service and P2P from BitTorrent);
 -	connect to IP's related to Chinese instant messaging services, such as QQ, used by hackers maliciously;
--	access Bitcoin / ALTCoin portfolios, which can be used to transfer funds into illegal transactions.
+-	access Bitcoin/ALTCoin portfolios, which can be used to transfer funds into illegal transactions.

-######	Features that seek to disable features of Windows 7 OS and other utilities.
+######	Features that seek to disable features of GNU/Linux and other utilities.
 The audit checks to see if the file can:

 -	modify system policies to prevent the launch of specific applications or executables;
 -	disable browser security warnings;
--	disable Windows security features and properties;
+-	disable GNU/Linux security features and properties;
 -	disable google SPDY network protocol support in Mozilla Firefox browsers to increase the ability of an internet malware to gain access to sensitive information;
 -	disable system restore;
--	disable the Windows Error Reporting and Windows Auto Update features.

 ######	Features related to executable files.
 The proposed digital forensic verifies that the suspect file tries to:

 -	use the BITSAdmin tool (command line tool originally used to download and upload files, as well as track the progress of this transfer, but which malicious hackers use) to download any file;
 -	halt at least one process during its execution;
--	execute the WaitFor statement (executable present in Windows since its version 7, originally has the function of synchronizing events between networked computers, but which evildoers use in harmful ways), possibly to synchronize malicious activities.
+-	execute the WaitFor statement (it has originally the function of synchronizing events between networked computers, but which evildoers use in harmful ways), possibly to synchronize malicious activities.

 ######	Features related to memory dump, process in which the contents of RAM memory is copied for diagnostic purposes.
 The proposed digital forensics audits if the application tries to:
 -	find malicious URL’s in memory dump processing;